-HDD Swaps
+UK Wthr Swap LNDN 150/30K Jan01-Mar01 EUR/HDD

 A weather (Heating Degree Day) financial swap Transaction with Enron Capital & Trade Resources International Corp.
 (Norwegian branch) under which the Seller is obliged to pay the Settlement Amount to the Buyer where the HDD Index Level is above the Strike Level, or where the Buyer is obliged to pay the Settlement Amount to the Seller where the HDD Index Level is below the Strike Level.
 The Notional Amount shall be the product of the quantity submitted by Counterparty via EnronOnline and the Pay Unit set out below.
 The Strike Level shall be the amount in Heating Degree Days submitted in the "price" field by Counterparty via EnronOnline.

 The Calculation Period is from the Effective Date of 01 Jan 2001 to the Termination Date of 31 Mar 2001.